Central Bureau of Statistics (Aruba)

-Mission

-Become the leading organization to compile and publish undisputed, coherent and up-to-date statistical information that is relevant for practice, policy and research.

 Legislation

 Statistics Aruba is governed by the Statistics Act, GT 1991.

 Organisation

 The Central Bureau of Statistics (CBS) is the institution officially assigned with the collection, processing and publication of statistics to be used by policymakers, in practice and for research in different areas.
 It is a government department that resorts under the jurisdiction of the Ministry of Finance and Economic Affairs.

-Objective statistical information is vital to an open and democratic society.
-It provides a solid foundation for informed decision-making by elected representatives, businesses, unions and non-profit organizations, as well as the general individual Aruban population.
-It’s also recognized as an inexhaustible source for scientific research.

 Leadership

 The director of Statistics Aruba is the Chief Statistician of Aruba.
 Since 1986, the former directors of the Central Bureau of Statistics Aruba were: